“There is no better arena or forum for students to learn the beginning steps of virtual theatre than Upstage.”

 To learn about UpStage:

-- watch showreels from the festivals;
+- watch the introduction video;

 - join the UpStage Announcements list to receive notification of online workshops;